Dan Connor (American football): New York Giants

 On March 16, 2013, Connor signed with the New York Giants.
 On September 12, he was placed on the injured reserve list with a neck injury and Mark Herzlich replaced him as the starter at middle linebacker.
 On November 4, he was released with an injury settlement.

 Carolina Panthers (second stint)

-On November 13, 2013, he signed an undisclosed one-year deal to return to the Carolina Panthers.
+On November 13, 2013, he signed an undisclosed one-year deal to return to the Panthers.
 He appeared in 5 games as a backup and was not re-signed after the season.

+NFL career statistics

 Coaching career

 In September 2014, Connor was hired as linebacker coach at West Chester University under Bill Zwaan.

 In January 2016, Connor accepted the head coaching position at Archbishop John Carroll High School in Radnor, Pennsylvania.
 In January 2018, Connor became the defensive coordinator at Widener University.

 In February 2022, Connor joined the staff at his alma mater, Penn State as a defensive analyst.